How to Detect a Fake Emerald

 To tell if the stone you have is a doublet or triplet, carefully check its edges.
 If you see layers, then it is a doublet or a triplet.

 Finally, always purchase emeralds from a trustworthy source to avoid getting scammed.
-If buying online, choose a retailer that offers high quality images and videos, like James Allen, which allows you to carefully check the stone.
+If buying online, choose a retailer that offers high quality images and videos which allows you to carefully check the stone.
 You will also be provided with a certificate of authenticity which gives you peace of mind that your stone is the real deal.
+We recommend the following stores:

 Jewelry Guide